 - Personal service through the Perkins case management system

 We also operate on a contingency fee basis – if you do not receive money, we do not get paid.
 With over 140 years of combined legal experience, we have the knowledge and resources to handle your personal injury lawsuit.

 Put the Power of Perkins to Work for You Today

 Here at Jonathan Perkins Injury Lawyers, we have offices in the New Haven, Bridgeport, Hartford & Waterbury.
-We also provide free initial case reviews to help determine if you have grounds to file a lawsuit, and our investigators are ready to visit you to discuss your new case anywhere in the state.
+We also provide free initial case evaluations to help determine if you have grounds to file a lawsuit, and our investigators are ready to visit you to discuss your new case anywhere in the state.